Skip to content

 Scope

-We recommended to use add a scope prefix for each modules in your monorepo to avoid any confusion and conflict that may happen.
+We recommended adding a scope prefix for each module in your monorepo to avoid any confusion and conflict that may happen.

 {